 This means that fewer micronutrients (vitamins and minerals) get into your system.
 Without these, your body’s metabolism can’t fully function and that can not only stifle fat loss but cause weight gain.

 Luckily the chewing processes the most enjoyable part because you are tasting the food so most are happy to adhere to this.

 If someone is a habitually fast eater, I will have them chew each bite 30 times.
 This usually builds the habit in a week.

 – Brandon Mancine is a NASM CES, USAW L1, CFL2, and owner of Brandon Mancine Fitness

 1. Perform short foot exercises every day – This is true especially before running or working out.
-Short foot is an exercise that sequences the foot with the core.
+A short foot is an exercise that sequences the foot with the core.
 Since the core is our center of stability – getting the foot and core to sequence means faster stability during running.

 The faster you can stabilize your core, leg, and foot – the better you will load impact forces.
 The better you load impact forces the less risk of injury and the faster the running times.